Semester 1 Credit Value: | 20 |

 The format of resits will be determined by the Board of Examiners

+The formative source analysis is intended to ensure that students have gained skills in identifying primary sources for research and executing basis analysis of them.
 The extended essay will give students the chance to demonstrate the effectiveness of their independent research and their skills in planning and executing a project.
 As it will be the first time that students bring together their skills of gathering and analysing primary and secondary material in a sustained way, it will be valuable practice for the dissertation, which forms a major part of their final year.
-As such, there will be a formative version which will be assessed mid-semester before the final version is due at the end of the semester.
+To emphasise that producing a research essay is a cumulative, iterative process, there will be a summative outline version which will be assessed mid-semester before the final version is due at the end of the semester.
 The focus is on uniting different layers of analysis into one essay, so additional assessment would be counterproductive to this end goal of producing a mini-dissertation.

 Study-abroad, non-Erasmus exchange and Loyola students spending semester 1 only are required to finish their assessment while in Newcastle.
 Where an exam is present, an alternative form of assessment will be set and where coursework is present, an alternative deadline will be set.
 Details of the alternative assessment will be provided by the module leader.